The Mafia in Australia Pt-1 - Drugs, Murder and Politics (PART 1 of2 )

 Ndrine in Australia had a precise date, 18 December 1922, with thearrival of the ship ‘Re d’Italia’ (King of Italy), considered in the report the first carrier of Calabrian criminality to Australia.
 The records held by the National Archives of Australia do confirm this account: the ship Re d’Italia transported more than 1000people from various locations in Italy, to Melbourne, Sydney and Adelaide.
 Amongthose immigrants were also people with links to criminal clans in the country of origin;three of them are considered the founders of the ‘ndrangheta in Australia (Ciconte &Macrı `, 2009; Minuti & Nicaso, 1994).
 Two of them are known: Antonio Barbaro, whos ettled in the state of Victoria, known as ‘ the toad ’, and Domenico Strano, who settledwith his family in New South Wales where he died in 1965 and received a very sumptuousfuneral.
 The identity of the third founder is uncertain, even though it is known that heestablished the ‘ locale’ in Perth.
 The settlement of the Calabrian clans, after the arrival of the ship ‘Red’Italia’, always according to the Brown committee, took place in a few years.
 The most attractive business, before entering into the drug market, was the fruit and vegetables farmers markets in the state of Queensland, at the time controlled by mafia boss Vincenzo d’Agostino (Ciconte & Macrı `, 2009; Harvey, 1948; Spagnolo, 2010).Several criminal episodes red flags of the presence of Calabrian clans in theterritory – took place from 1928 to 1940 (Harvey, 1948).
 The area of Ayr, Ingham and Innisfail in northern Queensland, where Calabrian migrants had settled, was the scene of 30 criminal acts including 10 murders attributed to a mafia war whose conten-ders were Calabrian and Sicilian migrants (Harvey, 1948; Spagnolo, 2010).
 But no onewas really able to understand and interpret those events at the time, which were attributed, as noted by Salvatore Lupo (2008) and picturesquely described by John Harvey(1948), to an organisation called ‘

 The Black Hand ’, based also in Canada.
 News reportsof the time also show some significant events that have ethnic and criminal connotations linked to Calabrians.
 On 24 December 1925, for example, a group of 8–12 Italians, after a fight in the pool, in Victoria Street, North of Melbourne, faced a policeman, Constable James Clare, who was with two colleagues in civilian clothes.
 According to the news reported in The Argus newspaper in Melbourne on the 26th of December, Clare diedafter having been stabbed.
 Accused of the crime was Calabrian immigrant Domenico Condello, who had arrived in Australia three years before.
-At his court appearance on 19January 1926, Condello was acquitted, claiming that Clare had oended him and his friends without even declaring he was a policeman.
+At his court appearance on 19January 1926, Condello was acquitted, claiming that Clare had offended him and his friends without even declaring he was a policeman.
 The funds necessary for his defence had been collected in the Italian community by the boss Antonio Barbaro (Ciconte &Macrı `, 2009; Macrı `, 2012).

 The ‘ndrangheta in those years was establishing new ‘locali ’.
 Letters found in thehouse of Domenico Belle in 1930 revealed to the police that Antonio Brando was theleader of a clan in Melbourne.
 Brando wrote that the mere fact of being born in Platı `was, in his view, more than enough to assert his authority (Ciconte & Macrı `, 2009).
-Twoyears later, on 20 January, Rocco Trimarchi was killed in Grith; he was listed as one of the first bosses of the city in a report by John T Cusack, supervisor of the Federal Bureau of Investigation (FBI) who arrived in Australia to give advice to investigators together with Italian police commissioner Ugo Macera, who had previously worked in Calabria (Ciconte & Macrı `, 2009).The Brown committee had also investigated other names of the Calabrian clans: for example, Joseph Roller, boss in Mildura, who died in 1964 with his two sons taking overthe leadership of the clan, and Domenico Alvaro, known as ‘Mr. Lenin’, who was bornin Calabria in 1910 and who became the boss of a clan in Sydney in 1960 after the death of Ra aele Mafrici (Ciconte & Macrı `, 2009).
+Twoyears later, on 20 January, Rocco Trimarchi was killed in Griffith; he was listed as one of the first bosses of the city in a report by John T Cusack, supervisor of the Federal Bureau of Investigation (FBI) who arrived in Australia to give advice to investigators together with Italian police commissioner Ugo Macera, who had previously worked in Calabria (Ciconte & Macrı `, 2009).The Brown committee had also investigated other names of the Calabrian clans: for example, Joseph Roller, boss in Mildura, who died in 1964 with his two sons taking overthe leadership of the clan, and Domenico Alvaro, known as ‘Mr. Lenin’, who was bornin Calabria in 1910 and who became the boss of a clan in Sydney in 1960 after the death of Raff aele Mafrici (Ciconte & Macrı `, 2009).
 The clans of the ‘ndrangheta, in short, had spread across Australia together with migrants and controlled various licit and illicit businesses.
 It is important to clarify that, according to the Italian Antimafia Prosecutors(DNA, 2012), Australia, together with Canada and the North of Italy represents todayone of the three known ‘branches’ of the ‘ndrangheta outside Calabria.
 According to theDNA there is in fact an ‘Australian Crimine’,headquarters of the ‘ndrangheta in Australia, which preserves the unity and the coordination of the organisation far from Italy.
 The ‘Australian Crimine’ does not allow the organisation to fall apart.
 When, for example, Vincenzo Angiletta attempted to fill the gap of power left after the death of Domenico Italiano – boss of Melbourne known as ‘

 The Pope